seabassapologist/idea-no-hi-translation/notes/technical_notes.md

         * **loROM**`$8280FA`/**PRG**`$0100FA`: `LDX #$0402` -> `LDX #$0409`
         * This copy actually happens before the window is drawn
         * The tiles are copied starting from the **WRAM**`$10C00` range and stored in the **WRAM**`$14000` range
+  * I think I've worked out how what the numbers used to prevent tile flickering mean.
+They define a box with screen coordinates in tiles to copy the tile data that will be overwritten by the menu about to be drawn, to a separate part of WRAM
+    * Using the Item Description Window as an example, it needs two instructions updated, `LDX #$0208` -> `LDX #$0207` and `LDX #$0408` -> `LDX #$040E` and those two specifically are meant to preserve whatever part of the main field menu window will be overwritten.
+The money box has it's own set of coordinates that function the same way
+      * In this example, the lower byte of `#$0207`, `$02`, is the Y-coordinate and the upper byte, `$07` is the X-Coordinate, and these define the "upper-left" corner of the box
+      * The next set `#$040E` works the same way for height and width respectively, so the box will start at Tile 2,7 on screen, and be 14 tiles wide by 4 tiles tall

 ## Hacking Notes/Ideas/Thoughts